-SEN teaching assistants currently employed are Mrs Mitchinson and Mrs Kaur.
-They support individuals and groups of pupils at SEN support level of provision, both in class and through withdrawal for targeted interventions/ programme
+Our teaching assistants work with all of our SEND children across the school.
+They support individuals and groups of pupils at SEND support level of provision, both in class and through withdrawal for targeted interventions/programmes.

-The designated teacher for child protection is Mrs Nealings.
+The designated teachers for child protection are Mrs Nealings and Mrs Higgins.

 The designated member of staff responsible for managing pupil premium is Mrs Damti.